"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 Diphenhydramine 10 to 25 mg last resort for insomnia in those for whom no contraindications

 **I am aware of the L-arginine + liposomal vitamin C trials.
-I have some reservations about L-arg during active infection so did not include it on the list.
+I have some reservations about L-arg during active infection so did not include it here.
 If you plan to take L-arg, empty stomach is best.
 L-citrulline seems to be better absorbed and could be more effective, although it hasn’t been studied in COVID or Long COVID.

 Are you aware of ConsumerLabs.com, a phenomenal subscription resource for summaries of the literature on every imaginable supplement and evaluations by quality & brand of many products?
 Whenever a doctor suggests a supplement to me, it’s the first place I go.